skellystudios/skelly-io/skellyio-jekyll/_posts/2016-02-12-storytime-lang.markdown

 >
 > Prints the first 20 fibonacci numbers

 StoryTime is a language whose aim is to be easily writable by a human programmer, but also easily mistook for valid semantic English.
-The idea came from the concept of [steganography](https://en.wikipedia.org/wiki/Steganography) (security by obscurity, often hiding a secret inside something innocuous, not to be confused with [stenography] (https://en.wikipedia.org/wiki/Stenography), which is the art of being able to write something so quickly it's instantly unreadable).
+The idea came from the concept of [steganography](https://en.wikipedia.org/wiki/Steganography) (security by obscurity, often hiding a secret inside something innocuous, not to be confused with [stenography](https://en.wikipedia.org/wiki/Stenography), which is the art of being able to write something so quickly it's instantly unreadable).

 I actually had three criteria in mind while making this:

 - It should be possible to construct programs by hand
 - The program should look and read like valid English
-- The program should surprise and delight (shock and awe) even those who know it's a program, by being non-obvious how the program's function came from its structure.
+- The program should surprise and delight (shock and awe) even those who know it's a program, by being non-obvious how the program's function came from its structure

 That last rule was pretty useful in making decisions about how to structure the language, because it ruled out doing things in the way other natural language-esque esolangs do, e.g. [~English](https://esolangs.org/wiki/~English).